Nanjing - A profile

 Foreign Investments

 A number of multinational corporations have set up operations in Nanjing.
 They include CSUN, and NARI Group.
-Additionally, well-known foreign retail companies, such as Carrefour and Walmart, have set up supermarkets there.19 Singapore is currently the fourth largest foreign investor in Nanjing, with 390 projects in the city worth S$4.02 billion in cumulative actual investments in sectors such as education, real estate and medical services.20
+Additionally, well-known foreign retail companies, such as Carrefour and Walmart, have set up supermarkets there.19 In 2018, Singapore was the fourth largest foreign investor in Nanjing, with 390 projects in the city worth S$4.02 billion in cumulative actual investments in sectors such as education, real estate and medical services.20

 Singapore and Nanjing